Is it Convenient to Use Garlic to Treat Vaginal Yeast Infections?

 American gynecologist Jennifer Gunter decided to explain in very simple terms why you definitely should never put garlic into your vagina:

-- Although garlic may have antifungal properties due to its allicin content, this doesn’t mean that it works in mice or a woman’s vagina.
+- Although garlic may have antifungal properties due to its allicin content in labs, this doesn’t mean that it works in mice or a woman’s vagina.

 - Garlic can have pathogenic bacteria from the soil that can harm your health.
 Thus, by putting garlic into your vagina, you’re not eliminating yeast, but promoting further infection.